 A newbie to the heaving bar scene, beer-lovers will want to make a beeline for Once You Go Craft that often sees patrons spilling out onto the street with a house-brewed IPA or sour ale in hand.
 Located in Tai Kok Tsui, the intimate bar boasts eight taps, pouring some of Hong Kong's quirkiest craft brews.

 If you’re after a romantic spot to enjoy a cocktail with a view, The Envoy is a rooftop bar in boutique hotel The Pottinger in Central Hong Kong.
 Get out onto the outdoor terrace and soak up the inner-city ambience sipping on Colonial-influenced cocktails.

 Often overlooked thanks to its impressive restaurant accompaniment, Ham & Sherry, Back Bar is well worth seeking out on its own merits.
-A hidden bar in bustling Wan Chai, accessed through a side door in an alleyway, Back Bar has everything you want in a cool secret bar: top notch cocktails, impressive bar snacks, and
+A hidden bar in bustling Wan Chai, accessed through a side door in an alleyway, Back Bar has everything you want in a cool secret bar: top-notch cocktails, impressive bar snacks, and minimal tourists.

-While Honkers may be a shopping and dining Mecca—both activities are practically a national pastime—this bustling city is also home to incredible natural scenery, ancient temples, unique markets just dying to be explored.
+While Honkers may be a shopping and dining Mecca—both activities are practically a national pastime—this bustling city is also home to incredible natural scenery, ancient temples and unique markets just dying to be explored.

 Hike Up To The Peak